 If you have lived in a hall during the academic year or applied with us previously, you can resubmit your application—enter your username (email) and password, then apply for the year you want.

 If you have forgotten your password, use the Reset Password button.

-Call our office if you are unsure whether you have applied before, or if you need advice before applying.
+Contact us if you are unsure whether you have applied before, or if you need advice before applying.
 Do not register more than once as this will cause delays.